 Can a victim contribute towards the issues of domestic and family violence as a whole?
 Or are all women, no matter the circumstances, wholly innocent of any responsibility when domestic and family violence rears its ugly head, and relationships end.

 Can I say that without victims coming at me with the hate they have for the one who abused them, now directed at me or any man who would dare to suggest that nobody is innocent when relationships are torn apart by domestic and family violence, and the feelings that come when love is lost forever?

 And whichever it is, how many victims and their abusers are this way?
 I would put forth that it is this way for almost all situations where there is domestic violence

-And to me, it seemed obvious the wrong question was being asked, and the real question is, why do victims always pick abusers?
+And it seemed obvious to me the wrong question was being asked, and the real question is, why do victims always pick abusers?

-If this is a reality, even for some, it suggests choices are being made and raises questions in the validity for the one monster, and one innocent victim claim.
+If this is a reality, even for some, it suggests choices are being made, and raises questions in the validity for the one monster, and one innocent victim claim.

-I am still convinced there are choices going on throughout the relationship, from beginning to end, and I don't believe it is victim bashing to put forth that all adults involved should look inwards at some point, taking an honest assessment for the part they played.
+I am convinced there are choices going on throughout the relationship, from beginning to end, and I don't believe it is victim bashing to put forth that all adults involved should look inwards at some point, taking an honest assessment for the part they played.
 Because unless that role was perfect in every way from beginning to end, it could very well be a matter of you can't change what you refuse to acknowledge.

 Any new person coming into a relationship with a victim of domestic and family violence will be on notice for what her previous partner perpetrated against her.
 In essence, the abuser is still controlling the victim, and unless she takes the necessary steps in order to be truly free from those feelings of mistrust and suspicion, it will be a more difficult relationship to sustain.
-He should accept that she has been hurt in the past, and love her enough to try to show he is worthy of her trust, although the negative feelings she has could be ongoing if no real work is done by her to regain the things which were taken away because if she can't, a relationship without trust is not a relationship worth having or one which will last.
+He should accept that she has been hurt in the past, and love her enough to try to show he is worthy of her trust, although the negative feelings she has could be ongoing if no real work is done by her to regain the things which were taken away because if she can't, a relationship without trust is not a relationship worth having, or one that will last.

 Court orders don't stop men who are determined to act violently.
 Most of the men who commit these despicable acts have not received enough support and aren't equipped with the tools on how best to deal with issues of separation and divorce.
-These men often have alcohol and drug issues and need to be shown by example, and in the form of prevention, from a young age, that there are better ways to deal with relationship problems than to act aggressively and commit acts of domestic and family violence.
+These men often have alcohol and drug issues and need to be shown by example, and in the form of prevention from a young age, that there are better ways to deal with relationship problems than to act aggressively and commit acts of domestic and family violence.

 Awareness is better than complacency, and...we have to begin somewhere.